 5. Loose the “I’ve got to have it syndrome”

 Women are blamed for overspending on items they don’t need, but men are just as guilty.
 Women have a tendency to shop constantly, while men shop occasionally on much large priced items.
 It you refuse to recognize the fact that you have the “I’ve got to have it syndrome” you are your own worse financial enemy and financial peace and happiness will allude you forever.
-Get help with saving money, here.
+Get help with saving money, here, find your best finances.

 6. Lower your rent